Home › Blog › Top 18 Customer Engagement Metrics You Should Track & Measure in 2025

 Customer Journey Stage: Retention

 What It Is: Active users measure the amount of unique users who engage with your service or product within a given period.
 Depending on your business model, this can refer to daily active users (DAU), weekly active users (WAU), or monthly active users (MAU).
 This metric shows how often customers return and interact with your brand.
+How to Calculate: Active Users = Number of Unique Users in Period Example: If you track daily active users, and 300 unique users engage with your product today, your DAU is 300.
+Why It Matters: Active users reflect how sticky your product is and how frequently customers return to engage with it.
+A high number of active users indicates a strong user base and continued interest in your brand.
+How to Improve It:

-• Offer consistent value through regular updates and new features.
+• Offer consistent value through regular updates and new features

-• Create personalized experiences or recommendations to keep users coming back.
+• Create personalized experiences or recommendations to keep users coming back

 13. Stickiness